aymenesoualem/BookingAgent/README.md

 ---

 ### 📞 Call Handling and UI Integration

-As part of the **MORAVELO AI** ecosystem, our system also integrates with a user-friendly interface that manages voice calls seamlessly.
+<p style="font-size: 14px; line-height: 1.5;">As part of the <b>MORAVELO AI</b> ecosystem, our system also integrates with a user-friendly interface that manages voice calls seamlessly.
 When guests initiate contact through voice, the UI routes calls efficiently, ensuring a smooth connection with the AI assistant.
-This call interface supports multi-language communication, helping guests from around the world to get the support they need in real-time.
+This call interface supports multi-language communication, helping guests from around the world to get the support they need in real-time.</p>

 ---
 ## 🔧 Technical Architecture